-The scheme promotes 538 apartments, 5925 sqm of B1/D2 with a maximum of 30% office (1750 sqm) with ancillary small scale communal facilities, including cycle store; bin store; reception / staff room / management; plant room and communal meeting area.
-189 parking spaces are provided.
+The scheme promotes 538 apartments, 5925 sqm of B1/D2 with a maximum of 30% office (1750 sqm) used for the comparison trip assessment with ancillary small scale communal facilities, including cycle store; bin store; reception / staff room / management; plant room and communal meeting area.
+186 parking spaces are provided in the basement, 98 around the south warehouse and 450 off site along Walter Street on a phased basis.
+At total of 734.